 - There are no fees for gradings (belt tests).
 Here is more information on SKA’s ranking system.

-- You can participate in the many SKA events in California and elsewhere
+- You may participate in the many SKA events in California and elsewhere.

-- You can also practice at any other SKA dojo, in the United States and world wide.
+- You may practice at other SKA dojos in the United States.

-The members of the San Francisco dojo also pay monthly dojo dues of $40, which pays for our rent, gear, and occasional social events.
+San Francisco dojo dues are $40 a month, which pays for our rent, gear, and occasional social events.
 Any dojo funds left over at the end of the year are donated to Shotokan Ohshima Dojo, to help maintain our beautiful main dojo in the hills above Santa Barbara.

-As SKA is a non-profit organization, and all instructors are volunteers, the cost of our membership is very affordable.
+As SKA is a non-profit organization and instructors volunteer their time, the cost of our membership is very affordable.